-The generator compartment is located at the front of the motorhome and can be accessed by opening the hood.
+The generator compartment is located in a storage compartment on the side of the motorhome.
 You can start/stop the generator from outside the unit by pushing the start button in and holding it until you hear the generator start/stop.
 Refer to the Generator Owner's Manual for operating and maintenance information.